bwnotfound/NoobAI/README.md

 This repository contains a collection of simple ai tools that I have created or collected.

+WARNING: This repository is under fast development.
+You should be careful to use it.
+Most interface will be changed in the future.

 ### Implemented models

 1. [Self-Attentive Associative Memory | SAM](https://arxiv.org/abs/2002.03519)